yugpatell/photo-sharing-app/README.md

 User registration
 ![](https://user-images.githubusercontent.com/68174967/172293868-819b2cde-9b62-409f-ab66-717a084707c4.JPG)

-## How To Run
+## How To Run Locally
-To run our application, navigate to the `server` and `client` folders in separate terminals.
+To run our application, navigate to the `server` and `client` folders in separate terminals and run

-First, run

-### `npm -i force`
+### `npm i -force`

+in both directories.
 After packages have finished installing, you can run

 ### `npm start`